Set up an AWS resource endpoint connection

 You also need:

-Copy and save the resource configuration ID and resource definition domain name for each resource configuration.
-Konnect will use these to create a mapping of upstream domain names and resource configuration IDs.
+Copy and save the resource configuration ID for each resource configuration.

 We’ll use this to connect to our Dedicated Cloud Gateway service.